 - Palliative Therapy

-Antibiotics and pain relievers can help maintain quality of life, but they do not slow the progression of the spinal tumour.
+Antibiotics and pain relievers can help maintain quality of life, but they do not slow the progression of the spinal tumour in dog.
 Corticosteroids are frequently used to reduce swelling and discomfort while also improving quality of life.

 - Radiation Therapy